llobato/docs/docs/other/install-gwms-frontend.md

 #### Creating a Condor grid mapfile.

-The Condor grid mapfile (`/etc/condor/certs/condor_mapfile`) is used for authentication between the glideinWMS pilot running on a remote worker node, and the local collector.
+The Condor grid mapfile (`/etc/condor/certs/condor_mapfile`) is used for authentication between the GlideinWMS pilot running on a remote worker node, and the local collector.
 Condor uses the mapfile to map certificates to pseudo-users on the local machine.
 It is important that you map the DN's of: